FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTAPPL.md

     "title": "Assigning  a transfer owner",
     "linkTitle": "Transfer owner assignment - CFTAPPL",
     "weight": "240"
-}This section describes how to configure access management when not using .
+}This section describes how to configure access management when not using Central Governance.

 For a specified transfer and file or message identifier, Transfer CFT assigns the USERID identifier defined in the corresponding CFTAPPL command.